tylermercer/personal-website/src/content/posts/software/free-lunches.md

 architecture" that hydrates individual framework components on an otherwise static page rather than hydrating the whole page.

-It does a great job of specifying that it _isn't_ the best fit for every project.
+It does a great job of specifying that it _isn’t_ the best fit for every project.
 From ["Why Astro"](https://docs.astro.build/en/concepts/why-astro/) (emphasis mine):